Speed Management Hub

 Safe speed limits: The posted speed limits must be determined in alignment with survivable speeds for all road users.
 While, because of their extreme exposure to raw crash forces, motorcyclists are likely to suffer severe injury outcomes at almost any speed, adopting and enforcing Safe System speeds across the network will reduce the crash and injury risks.

 Traffic calming for motorcyclists: Traffic calming devices including vertical and horizontal calming features can help reduce speeding incidents and road safety risk for motorcyclists.
-However, poorly designed traffic calming can be a source of danger to motorcyclists.
+Special consideration is required for calming of motorcycle speeds, as riders may be able to traverse standard calming devices at higher speeds, or even ride around them.
+In addition, poorly designed traffic calming can be a source of danger to motorcyclists.
 It is safe practice to:

 a. locate vertical traffic calming features such as speed cushions and raised platforms away from turning or braking areas for motorcyclists;